FergusDevelopmentLLC/geodev-node-rest/README.md

 ![http://104.236.16.91:8641/](http://storage6.static.itmages.com/i/17/0724/h_1500923403_9513361_eba9dd45f7.png)

-Data for map originates from 4 sources, and can be switched with the buttons in the legend.
+Federal land geojson polygons can be shown/hidden by clicking the checkboxes.
+There are 4 data sources, which can be be switched with the buttons in the legend.

-  * Static GeoJSON files
+  * GEOJSON static files on the web server
+  * POSTGIS Geospatial queries
-  * Dynamic geospatial PostGIS query using ST_SimplifyPreserveTopology and ST_MakeEnvelope
+    * ST_SimplifyPreserveTopology and ST_MakeEnvelope used
+    * Requires query on each map zoom/pan
-  * Non-dynamic PostgreSQL query for comparison to MongoDB
+  * POSTGRESQL queries (no PostGIS) for comparison to MongoDB
-  * Non-dynamic MongoDB query
+  * MONGODB queries

 ![](http://storage9.static.itmages.com/i/17/0725/h_1500998724_1432167_ebce238242.png)